 Dicebreaker publishes regular reviews of board games, tabletop RPGs, card games and other types of tabletop games.
-These reviews can be text or video, and appear on our website and YouTube channel respectively.
+These reviews can be text or video, written by the Dicebreaker team or contributors, and appear on our website and YouTube channel respectively.

 Our reviews are written to deliver criticism, analysis and information to help inform you of the writer’s professional opinion about a game.
 These reviews are subjective; although the content of reviews is discussed with the Editor-in-Chief before publication, the final judgement remains the author’s own.

 Games and other products are selected for review on the basis of their relevance and interest to the Dicebreaker audience; quality; notability or content.

 Reviewers may be assigned to games based on their professional knowledge of the gameplay concepts and themes, familiarity with other games in the series or similar titles, and other factors that we believe make them the most suitable and capable person to evaluate the game.
 If a reviewer backed a game on Kickstarter, this will be clearly disclosed in the review.